Skip to main content

 Fleas in action

 Naturally, the most foolproof way to tell if your cat has fleas is to spot the little critters with your own two eyes.
-This is easier said than done, especially if you have a long-haired cat.
-Fleas range in size; at their smallest, they’re around the size of a pinhead, and at their largest measure about an eighth of an inch long — and since their primary method of travel is jumping, they can be hard to spot.
+However, this is easier said than done, especially if you have a long-haired cat.
+Fleas range in size; at their smallest, they’re around the size of a pinhead, and at their largest, they measure about an eighth of an inch long — and since their primary method of travel is jumping, they can be hard to spot.
 The armpit and groin are two places to check, as fleas tend to congregate in warm, dark areas.
-We recommend using a flea comb like this one to make your job easier.
+We recommend using a flea comb to make your job easier.

 Specks on your cat’s fur